SS Race and Settlement Main Office: Racial policies

-By 1937 more than 300 SS men had been expelled from the SS for violating Nazi race laws (Rassenschande), although an order later stated that they could remain if they were already married and could satisfy racial criteria.
+By 1937 more than 300 men had been expelled from the SS for violating Nazi race laws (Rassenschande), although an order later stated that they could remain if they were already married and could satisfy racial criteria.
 In November 1940, Himmler reinstated all SS personnel expelled under the marriage laws, provided they met racial requirements of the Nazi Party.

-Following the invasion of the Soviet Union in 1941, the RuSHA worked in partnership with VOMI in the "germanization" of captured territory, monitoring of settler welfare, and the plantation of ethnic Germans in areas designated for settlement by the SS, particularly in occupied Ukraine.
-This involved in part, the resetting of Germans in the Nazi occupied Eastern territories and ejecting the native families from those lands.
+Following the invasion of the Soviet Union in 1941, the RuSHA worked in partnership with VOMI in the Germanization of captured territory, monitoring of settler welfare, and the plantation of ethnic Germans in areas designated for settlement by the SS, particularly in occupied Ukraine.
+This involved, in part, the settling of Germans in the Nazi-occupied Eastern territories and ejecting the native families from those lands.

 The RuSHA was also an advisory and executive office for all questions of racial selection.
 Racial examinations were performed by Rasse und Siedlungs (RUS) leaders or their racial examiners (Eignungsprüfer) in connection with: